tzimar/ffml/README.md

 # FFML

+> This project has been replaced by https://github.com/tzimar/ffml-ts

 FFML is a simple markup language combining aspects of BBCode and Markdown, designed for writing fanfics in a format that's flexible but that remains 'plain'.

 * Readable formatting (`*italics*`, `**bold**`, `_underline_`, `~strikethrough~`, `$small caps$`)